sgrah-oss/data-centric-attacks/README.md

 │   └── raw            <- The original, immutable data dump.
 │
 ├── models             <- Trained models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a date (for ordering), │                         the creator's initials, and a short `_` delimited description, e.g.
-│                         `2020_06_01-initial-data-exploration`.
-│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting